joshm3/LLMPasswordCracking/README.md

 # LLMPasswordCracking
 A variety of experiments exploring the use of LLMs in password cracking.
-Much of the code is desined to be used along with PassGPT at https://github.com/javirandor/passgpt/tree/main
+Much of the code is designed to be used along with PassGPT at https://github.com/javirandor/passgpt/tree/main

 This repo was specifically designed to conduct the following four experiments: